goto-eof/europea-library-server/README.md

 - explore e-books by tag;
 - explore e-books by file type;
 - view book information;
-- download e-books;
+- download e-books (only authenticated users are able to do this);
 - search by title, author, publisher, ISBN and published date;
 - edit e-book information (only administrator is able to do this);
 - generate e-book URL QR Code;
-- login/register to the system (2 categories of user: ADMINISTRATOR and USER).
+- login/register to the system (2 categories of users: ADMINISTRATOR and USER).

 ## Job steps